EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/portal.md

 Select a back-end-specific menu item to open a new browser tab with an SSH session for a specific back-end, or the Open OnDemand host (if applicable).

 When prompted, enter your project username and password.
-These are the same username and password that you used when logging into your safe haven host.

 ### 'My Interactive Sessions' menu